 "This is our Dunkirk moment.
 Now is the time for the little boats to come out." -- David Price, futurist & author

-In our second set of interviews on the topic of online learning, as part of our [RE]LEARN series, Dr. Stephen Harris, co-founder and Chief Learning Officer at Learnlife interviews three thought leaders and innovators who are driving much-needed change and reflection on the way we learn.
+In our second set of interviews on the topic of online and the future of learning, as part of our [RE]LEARN series, Dr. Stephen Harris, co-founder and Chief Learning Officer at Learnlife interviews three thought leaders and innovators who are driving much-needed change and reflection on the way we learn.

 As Devin Carberry, Director of Learning Programmes at Learnlife, explains, although the learning guide team managed to transition to a remote learning experience in just 24 hours, the pre-work and team development to enable such a task is almost invisible, but without this, such a feat would never have been possible.
 "Woven into our DNA as a team is being agile, problem finding and problem solving, moving quickly to address any rising need or challenge," says Carberry.
 He goes on to explain that in addition to agility and problem solving, the need for on-going iteration is key to ensure the experience is learner-centric at all times.
 "It has been a process of constant evolution and as a result our team has developed tight collaboration skills and resilience."
 The learning team at Learnlife have been reviewing the experience on a weekly basis making iterations and tweaks throughout based on learner and family feedback as well as challenges they have identified themselves.
 One of the most successful changes has been the implementation of "Wellness Wednesdays" which is focused on providing short 1 on 1 check-ins to all learners, rather than having any larger group calls, and 'safeguards' afternoons for enabling families and children to spend time together doing whatever brings them joy, peace and well-being as a family.